karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- Always‑on prompt checks (assistant loop)
+  - Enshrined in system prompt as `.stan/system/parts/45-always-on-checks.md` (assembled into `stan.system.md`).
+  - CLI preflight already runs at the start of `stan run`, `stan snap`, and `stan patch`; no further tooling changes required at this time.
+  - Assistant will, on every turn: (1) propose system‑prompt updates only in the STAN repo, (2) promote repo‑specific rules to `stan.project.md`, and (3) update `stan.todo.md` with each material change set.

 - Tests: fix Windows EBUSY in open.test.ts
   - Ensure per‑test teardown chdirs to os.tmpdir() before removing temp dirs to avoid EBUSY.
   - Restore missing `const calls: string[] = [];` in the spawn mock.